Local Collaboration Increases Product Quality and Enhances a Circular Economy

 A Symbol of Danish Collaboration and Circular Economy

-The new line of biscuits serve as an example of the Danish culture of collaboration.
+The new line of biscuits serves as an example of the Danish culture of collaboration.
 As the spent did not have value for Møn Brewery, it has been a key ingredient in a whole new line of biscuits that soon will be exported outside Denmark’s borders.

 Local collaboration will be a key in order to have a more sustainable food production that includes i circular economy.
 With the Danish food cluster embracing a circular food production, Denmark is a front runner in solving the goals, the UN has set to encourage a more sustainable world.